douglasdavis/ddavis.io/content/blog/dask-awkward-optimization.md

-The double hash syntax shows that the typetracer doesn't know the length of the array (and it shouldn't, because it only describes metadata and does not contain and data buffers).
+The double hash syntax shows that the typetracer doesn't know the length of the array (and it shouldn't, because it only describes metadata and does not contain any data buffers).
 Field access on a typetracer array works the same, accessing the field on a typetracer array just returns the correct downstream typetracer array.